bytecodealliance/cargo-component/docs/design/registries.md

 but it will also export a `parse` function of type `(string) -> result<_, string>` as specified in the world.

-The WIT document package name of `wasi:cli` maps directly to the name of the dependency in `[package.metadata.component.target.dependencies]`.
+The WIT document package id of `wasi:cli` maps directly to the name of the dependency in `[package.metadata.component.target.dependencies]`.

 ### Exporting only functions from a component